-Jaclyn currently writes about the automotive industry for The New York Times.
-As a Knight-Bagehot fellow at Columbia Business School, she studied tools of modern business such as Microsoft Excel and free cash flows.
-Jaclyn holds a master’s degree in new media journalism from Columbia University’s Graduate School of Journalism and a bachelor’s degree in magazine journalism from Boston University.
+Previously, Jaclyn covered the automotive industry for The New York Times and The Detroit News in Detroit, as well as Automotive News in LA.
+She was a 2013 Knight-Bagehot Fellow in business and economics journalism at Columbia University; in addition, Jaclyn holds a master’s degree in new media journalism from Columbia University’s Graduate School of Journalism and a bachelor’s degree in magazine journalism from Boston University.